sausheong/exblog/README.md

 I'm still learning Elixir so this is probably not what you're looking for if you're looking for some experienced Elixir programmer to copy from (I'm probably doing all sorts of things wrongly).
 But if you're looking at someone who has walked through the web application development path with Elixir and Dynamo and came out with an actual working application, this is it.

-When I tried my hand at it I didn't know about Ecto, and so I did everything with Mnesia (I didn't really relish directly access Postgres) as the storage backend.
+When I tried my hand at it I didn't know about Ecto, and so I did everything with Mnesia (I didn't really relish directly accessing Postgres) as the storage backend.
 Now that I know about Ecto, that'll be what I'll be trying next.

 ## Resources